homer0/cjs2esm/README.md

 ### Linting && Formatting

 I use [ESlint](https://eslint.org) with [my own custom configuration](https://www.npmjs.com/package/@homer0/eslint-plugin) to validate all the JS code.
-The configuration file for the project code is on `./.eslintrc` and the one for the tests is on `./tests/.eslintrc`.
-There's also an `./.eslintignore` to exclude some files on the process.
+The configuration file for the project code is on `./eslint.config.mjs`.
 The script that runs it is on `./utils/scripts/lint-all`.

 For formatting I use [Prettier](https://prettier.io) with [my custom configuration](https://www.npmjs.com/package/@homer0/prettier-config).
-The configuration file for the project code is on `./.prettierrc`.
+The configuration file for the project code is on `./.prettierrc.mjs`.

 ### Documentation